 - analytical and critical skills;

-- ability to gather, assess and interpret data;
+- the ability to gather, assess and interpret data;

 - oral communication and presentation skills;